Home values have gone up 12.8% over the past year in the North Star State. It is the best time to be selling a house in Minnesota.

 |If you price it too high||You will get little traffic.
 It’ll make you drop the price, and you will sell at the market price.|

 Real estate agents create what’s called a Comparative Market Analysis (CMA) to determine what’s an ideal listing price for a property.
-If you are opting for FSBO Minnesota then you can easily create your CMA with Zillow and Redfin and understand how to sell a house in Minnesota.
+If you are opting for FSBO Minnesota then you can easily create your CMA with Zillow and Redfin and understand how to sell a house by owner in Minnesota.

 3. Options For Selling A House In Minnesota